uillinois-community/gitForCourses/README.md

 This is the model that [GitHub Classroom](https://classroom.github.com) uses.
 It could also be extended to one organization per assignment if further isolation was desirable.

+Note: Some IDEs better support one project per repository rather than shared projects in a single repository.

 Pros:
 - Repos are atomic to the whole assignment, so multiple repos checked out in different places for different assignments is less of a problem.
 - Grading and commit hooks are more straightforward.